open-prophetdb/biomedgps-data/README.md

 If you only want to use and analyze the pre-built knowledge graph, you can follow the instructions in the [README.md](./graph_data/README.md) file to download the pre-built knowledge graph.
 After that, you can see the [graph_analysis](./graph_analysis) directory to analyze the knowledge graph.

-If you are interested in how the training scripts work, you can see the [examples](./examples/notebooks) directory.
+If you are interested in how the training scripts work, you can see the [examples](./examples/notebooks) directory in this repository.

 Please note that it is not necessary to run all the following steps in the project.
 You can run the steps you are interested in.
 But you need to make sure the dependencies among the steps.
 For example, if you want to train the knowledge graph embedding models, you need to build a knowledge graph or download the pre-built knowledge graph first.
 If you want to analyze the knowledge graph embedding models, you need to train the knowledge graph embedding models first.

 #### Step 1: Install dependencies

-  More details can be found in the [Install Dependencies](#install-dependencies) section.
+  More details can be found in the [Install Dependencies](./DEPENDENCIES.md) file.

 #### Step 2: Build & Analyze a knowledge graph

   This repository contains the codes to build a knowledge graph for BioMedGPS project.
 Which depends on the [ontology-matcher](https://github.com/yjcyxky/ontology-matcher) package and [graph-builder](https://github.com/yjcyxky/graph-builder) package.

   If you want to run the following codes to build a knowledge graph for BioMedGPS project, you need to install all dependencies first.
-Please see the [Install Dependencies](#install-dependencies) section for more details.
+Please see the [Install Dependencies](./DEPENDENCIES.md) file.

   After that, you can run the following codes to build a knowledge graph for BioMedGPS project.